 Most people can play a variety of traditional and exotic musical instruments.

-We see this on The Next Generation as well, where Picard fences, Riker plays the saxophone, Data learns to paint, Geordi builds scale models and Dr Crusher and Counselor Troi regularly exercise together.
+We see this on The Next Generation as well, where Picard fences, Riker plays the trombone, Data learns to paint, Geordi builds scale models and Dr Crusher and Counselor Troi regularly exercise together.

 One thing that sets Star Trek apart from other science-fiction series is its optimistic attitude toward technology.
 Von Puttkamer emphasized this.